DNA-and-Natural-Algorithms-Group/SST-sequence-designer/README.md

 The code in this directory is shipped with the manuscript:
 "Diverse and robust molecular algorithms using reprogrammable DNA self-assembly".
-Woods, Doty, Myhrvold, Hui, Zhou, Yin and Winfree.
-Nature, 2019.
+Woods*, Doty*, Myhrvold, Hui, Zhou, Yin and Winfree. (*joint first co-authors) Nature 567:366–372, 2019.

 This software can be installed on Linux and MacOS machines in several ways.
 (Installation on Windows is not possible as a piece of software we require, namely NUPACK, is not supported on Windows.)

 We strongly recommend following the Nix instructions outlined below in part A as this provides an automated install procedure that essentially creates an isolated environment with the required prerequisites and without otherwise impacting your system.
-The nix-installed packages can be easily removed a a later time.
+The nix-installed packages can be easily removed at a later time.

 We also provide alternative do-it-yourself instructions (further below in part B) for those who do not wish to install the Nix package manager, but are happy to alter the global state of their system (however, configuration via B might be trickier than A).